duaneking/duaneking.github.io/about.md

 # About

-This is a Github pages powered git repo that uses a hacker theme with some modifications to enable some features.
+This is a Github pages powered git repo that uses a hacker theme with some modifications to enable some extra features.
 I intentionally do not run a local Jekyll instance, or worry about the Ruby side of things; I use the GH Pages deploy as CI/CD, and thats what is fun for me.

 It started out with me just wanting to get MermaidJS working, because it didn't by default.
 And then after I got that working, I got bored because I had solved the problem so it sat.